joamafer/SwiftTips/README.md

 ## Why debug with `print` when you can `dump`?

 `dump` uses Mirror for introspection.
-It is really useful in order to show the tree of properties with their values.
-I really find if useful when printing mapped objects from a JSON file.
+It's really useful in order to show the tree of properties with their values.
+It makes my day every time I print mapped objects from a JSON file.

 ![print vs dump](Dump.png)